 If you wish to change from a Sole Proprietorship to a General Partnership or vice versa, you will need to complete a new registration.

-Once the registration is completed the new business is registered with the Ontario Government and given a Business Identification Number (BIN) that identifies your registration from any other.
-The registration is valid for a period of five years as indicated on the completed form.
-Within that five year period if you want to amend or cancel the registration you must provide your business BIN number to link the changed registration with the previous one.
-After a five year period, you are required to renew your business registration.
+Once the registration is completed, the new business is registered with the Ontario Government and given a Business Identification Number (BIN) that identifies your registration from any other.
+The registration is valid for five years, as indicated on the completed form.
+Within those five years, if you want to amend or cancel the registration the BIN number is required.
+If you do not have it, we can look up the BIN number as part of the change or cancellation request.
+After five years, you are required to renew your business license in Ontario.
+If the original registration was completed with Ontario Business Central, we will notify you by email of the renewal requirement.

 Your business registration must be renewed every five years.
-The renewal must be completed within 60 days of the expiry date of your registration.
-On your present registration it will show you two dates, when the business commenced in Ontario and when it will expire.
-If this time has lapsed you must register your business as New.
-You also have the business BIN number that must be given to link the expiring registration to the renewal.
-When completing the business registration form you will be required to provide the same information as when you originally registered your business name.
-Once the form is completed you will have five years before requiring to renew your business registration again.
+You must renew your Business Name Registration formerly a Master Business License in Ontario within 60 days of the expiry date of your registration.
+On your present registration, the registration will provide two dates, one with when the business commenced in Ontario and when it will expire.
+If this time has lapsed, you must register your business as new.
+If you are within the timeframe to renew, the business BIN number must be given to link the expiring registration to the renewal.
+When completing the business registration form, you will be required to provide the same information as when you originally registered your business name.
+Once the form is completed, you will have five years before requiring to renew your business registration again.
+If the business information has changed, an amendment to the expiring registration must be completed to update the information either before or after the renewal of the registration to update any changed information.

-When amending your Business Name the business BIN number is required.
+When amending or changing your Business Name Registration, the business BIN number is required.
+In this circumstance, if you do not have the BIN number, we can look it up for you and provide it as part of the amendment to your registration.
 The Ontario government allows you to make changes from your original registration in these areas:

-If you do not have a copy of your original registration to renew, amend or cancel your registration, we can search your registration with the Ontario government to find it.
+If you do not have a copy of your original registration to renew, amend or cancel your registration, we can search your registration by completing a corporate search with the Ontario government to find the registration including all details.
 An additional fee will be required.

 We have provided a guide to starting a new business.
 This is a quick and handy reference to assist you to start or grow your business.